SiaFoundation/docs/renting/setting-up-renterd/linux.md

 {% endtab %}
 {% endtabs %}

-2. Now that we have downloaded `renterd_linux_amd64.zip`, we can unzip and extract the `renterd` binary to our `/usr/local/bin` directory.
+2. Now that we have downloaded `renterd`, we can unzip and extract the `renterd` binary to our `/usr/local/bin` directory.

 {% tabs %}
 {% tab title="AMD64" %}